Communication complexity: Open problems

 For a randomized protocol, the number of bits exchanged in the worst case, R(f), was conjectured to be polynomially related to the following formula:

 Such log rank conjectures are valuable because they reduce the question of a matrix's communication complexity to a question of linearly independent rows (columns) of the matrix.
 This particular version, called the Log-Approximate-Rank Conjecture, was recently refuted by Chattopadhyay, Mande and Sherif (2019) using a surprisingly simple counter-example.
 This reveals that the essence of the communication complexity problem, for example in the EQ case above, is figuring out where in the matrix the inputs are, in order to find out if they're equivalent.

 Applications

 Lower bounds in communication complexity can be used to prove lower bounds in decision tree complexity, VLSI circuits, data structures, streaming algorithms, space–time tradeoffs for Turing machines and more.

+Conitzer and Sandholm studied the communication complexity of some common voting rules, which are essential in political and non political organizations.
+Compilation complexity is a closely related notion, which can be seen as a single-round communication complexity.

+Nayebi has studied the communication complexity of unbounded and bounded Bayesians, establishing no-free-lunch theorems (lower bounds) on AI alignment.